 350 gms flour

-60mls warm water – – if you are hand kneading, if you have a bread maker or dough mixer you can increase the water up to 120mls -this makes a much stickier mix but it also makes a better loaf.
+60mls – 120mls warm water – – if you are hand kneading it is hard to mix 120mls water but you can do it by just flopping the mix over a few times -if you have a bread maker or dough mixer you can easily mix the 120mls water -this makes a much stickier mix but it also makes a better loaf.

 You begin with the starter, then make the sponge, then the dough and then bake the bread.
 The leftover starter you feed and keep.